 Officer Glenn Homs #518

-The unthinkable had happened and though we all knew it was a possibility, we had been able to "conveniently" tuck that thought away and not dwell on it.
-Officer Homs was the first Irving Police Officer killed in the line of duty and as any department that has lost an officer knows, this loss struck a blow to the very core of our "police family".
-The Homs family, though grieving their loss of Glenn, gave the following statement that ultimately shows the character and caring that Glenn learned and emulated in his life:
+The unthinkable had happened and although everyone knew it was a possibility, Irving police had been able to "conveniently" tuck that thought away and not dwell on it.
+Homs was the first Irving Police Officer killed in the line of duty and as any department that has lost an officer knows, this loss struck a blow to the very core of Irving's "police family."
+The Homs family, though grieving their loss of Glenn, gave the following statement that ultimately shows the character and kindness that Glenn learned and emulated in his life:

-Glenn's father and mother maintain contact and a close relationship with our department to this day and Glenn's wife, who was dispatching the night he was killed, continues her work with the Irving Police Department.
+Glenn's father and mother maintain contact and a close relationship with our department to this day.
+Homs's wife, who was dispatching the night he was killed, continues her work with the Irving Police Department.